OffensivePython/Nscan/README.md

 # Nscan
-Nscan is a fast Network scanner optimized for internet-wide scanning purposes inspired by Masscan and Zmap.
-It has it's own tiny TCP/IP stack and uses Raw sockets for sending TCP SYN probes.
+Nscan is a fast Network scanner optimized for internet-wide scanning purposes and inspired by Masscan and Zmap.
+It has it's own tiny TCP/IP stack and uses Raw sockets to send TCP SYN probes.
 It doesn't need to set SYN Cookies so it doesn't wastes time checking if a received packet is a result of it's own scan, that makes Nscan faster than other similar scanners.

-Nscan has a cool feature that allows you to extend your scan by chaining found ip:port to another scripts where it might checks for vulnerabilities, exploit targets, check for Proxies/VPNs...
+Nscan has a cool feature that allows you to extend your scan by chaining found ip:port to another scripts where they might check for vulnerabilities, exploit targets, look for Proxies/VPNs...

 Nscan is a free tool, but consider donating here: 1Gi5Rpz5RBEUpGknSwyRgqzk7b5bQ7Abp2